Skip to Content

 Sudden movements can scare your cat, causing them to feel threatened.
 Cats are naturally cautious and prefer a predictable environment.

 Quick movements can trigger their fight or flight instinct, leading to stress or aggression.
-If your cat seems jumpy, try to move more slowly and calmly around them.
+Taking the time to approach them with gentle gestures will help build trust and reduce anxiety.

 3. Ignoring Litter Box Needs